Why do babies like lullabies so much?

 When the wind blows, the cradle will rock

 Some of the biggest and most important ingredients in many important lullaby experiences aren’t about the song at all – they’re the rocking and parental closeness that often go with the lullaby, and the familiarity of a parent’s voice.
 Babies can recognize their mothers’ voices almost immediately after birth, and are more soothed by other familiar voices in their lives not long after that.
 You’ve probably noticed that there’s no problem with straying from the traditional lullaby path and throwing in something a little bit more modern – whatever has been stuck in your head this week, songs your parents liked when you were growing up, or even the first tune you learned to play during an elementary school music class disaster.
-Often, it’s the act of singing to Baby, not the song you sing, that sends her off to dreamland.
+Often, it’s the act of singing to Baby, not the song you sing, that sends them off to dreamland.

 Morning bells are ringing